 2) They Are Your Most Loyal Clients

 One reason for this phenomenon is that HSPs learn to view self-care not as a luxury, but as something inherently necessary for them to manage a delicate nervous system in a stimulating world.
 Thus, seeking outside support from helping professionals is a lifelong investment, not something that only occurs when they are in crisis or their needs are acute, although this may be how they initially come to you.
-Even after their original issue has been managed, you can expect them to continue to support your business, either by continuing to see you for maintenance sessions, bringing their family and friends to you, or by sending clients your way who are also Highly Sensitive People.
+Even after their original issue has been managed, you can expect them to continue to support your business, either by continuing to see you for maintenance sessions, bringing their family and friends to you, or by sending clients your way who are also Highly Sensitive People (HSPs).

-3) They Are Your Most “Complex” Clients
+3) They Could Be Your Most “Complex” Clients

 When treating HSPs, one must take into account how HSPs are impacted by differential susceptibility and vantage sensitivity.
 Simply put, these phenomena mean HSPs may have more long term negative effects than non-HSPs from adverse experiences or environments, but they thrive more than non-HSPs in enriching environments or relationships.
 Thus, HSPs who experience difficult childhoods are more likely to have anxiety and depression than non-HSPs.
 They may even be mistakenly diagnosed with Borderline Personality Disorder.